Transferring Credits From Other Institutions

 To obtain transfer information when you are a student applying to a World Campus graduate degree program, contact the academic department that is offering your program.

 If you are a student and a veteran, or a member of the armed forces or the selected reserves, you may be granted academic credit for Military Occupational Specialties (MOS), Rating, or Air Force Specialty Codes (AFSC) held in the armed services, in accordance with University policy.
-Students interested in receiving credit for their educational experience should submit any applicable SMART, AARTS, Coast Guard Institute, or CC of the Air Force transcripts to:
+Students interested in receiving credit for their educational experience should submit any applicable Community College of the Air Force (CCAF) Transcript or Joint Services Transcript (JST) to:

 Undergraduate Admissions Office